cockroachdb/docs/indexes.md

 When designing indexes, it's important to consider which columns you index and the order you list them.
 Here are a few guidelines to help you make the best choices:

+- Each table's `PRIMARY KEY` (which we recommend always [defining](create-table.html#create-a-table-primary-key-defined)) is automatically indexed.
+The index it creates (called `primary`) cannot be changed, nor can you change the `PRIMARY KEY` of a table after it's been created, so this is a critical decision for every table.
 - Queries can benefit from an index even if they only filter a prefix of its columns.
 For example, if you create an index of columns `(A, B, C)`, queries filtering `(A)` or `(A, B)` can still use the index.
-However, queries that don't filter `(A)` won't benefit from the index.<br><br>This feature lets you avoid using single-column indexes.
+However, queries that don't filter `(A)` won't benefit from the index.<br><br>This feature also lets you avoid using single-column indexes.
 Instead, use the column as the first column in a multiple-column index, which is useful to more queries.
+- Columns filtered in the `WHERE` clause with the equality operators (`=` or `IN`) should come first in the index, before those referenced with inequality operators (`<`, `>`).
 - Columns are sorted in the order you list them, so&mdash;in most cases&mdash;your index's first column should have the greatest number of distinct values.
 Order subsequent columns so they have the largest number of distinct values after sorting the index by the previous column.
 - Indexes of the same columns in different orders can produce different results for each query.
 This means you might not always order columns based on the number of distinct values.
 For more information, see [our blog post on index selection](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/)&mdash;specifically the section "Restricting the search space."
-- Inequality operators (`<`, `>`) are most efficient when applied to the last column in an index.

 ### Storing Columns

-Storing a column optimizes the performance of queries that retrieve its values (i.e. in the `FROM` clause) but don’t filter them.
+Storing a column optimizes the performance of queries that retrieve its values (i.e., in the `FROM` clause) but don’t filter them.
 This is because indexing values is only useful when they're filtered, but it's still faster for SQL to retrieve values in the index it's already scanning rather than reaching back to the table itself.

 However, for SQL to use stored columns, queries must filter another column in the same index.